Sakari Oramo

 Artistic Director: Sibelius Academy Symphony Orchestra

-Sakari Oramo is Chief Conductor of BBC Symphony Orchestra and Conductor Laureate of Royal Stockholm Philharmonic after thirteen years of leading the orchestra as their Chief Conductor.
-A guest conductor at the highest international level and a prolific recording artist, his performances combine structural cohesion with authority, elegance and passionate delivery.
+Chief Conductor of BBC Symphony Orchestra, Conductor Laureate of Royal Stockholm Philharmonic Orchestra, Honorary Conductor of Finnish Radio Symphony Orchestra, a guest conductor at the highest international level and a prolific recording artist, Sakari Oramo’s performances combine crystalline structural cohesion with authority, elegance and passion.

 Show More